 School fees cover academic fees, facilities, learning materials, and a refundable security deposit (for both Malaysian and Non-Malaysian students).
-Additionally, no registration fees are required for Malaysian parents.

 Non-Malaysian students are required to pay an application fee as well as a registration fee on top of school fees upon enrolment.
 Seeds S.E.A.L.
 Camp is a separate payment that must be settled prior to the camp.

 Scholarships are available for Malaysian students who represent the school at state or national level for any sports competition.
 Do make an enquiry with our consultants to get more details on all scholarships.